Tuesday, October 21, 2025

 The World Hides On My Plate comical poem 675 by Angela Lansbury

-It's time for lunch, what can we munch?
+It's time for lunch, what can hungry souls munch?

-Pull out the tubs, wash hands, don plastic gloves
+Pull out cartons, wash hands, don plastic gloves

-We chop up the greens, big leaves aren't what they seem
+We chop up greens, big leaves like fans with seams

-Heated bread with small holes, dead, revived sausage rolls
+Heat bread with small holes, and warm dead sausage rolls

-The world's on my plate - it was worth the wait
+The whole world's on my plate - it's worth the wait

-Soft white cheese from where?
-No time to stare.
-Guess -
+Soft white cheese labelled where?
+Guess.
+Don't just stare.

-Where did we begin?
-White palm hearts from a tin
+Now let's begin?
+Take palm hearts from a tin

 What shall I grab?
 Dad chooses the pink crab